News — Page 241

 The coronavirus pandemic caught our entire society off guard in many different ways, particularly economically, given the abrupt nature of efforts by all levels of government to mitigate the spread of COVID-19.
 With government-imposed forced closures of many businesses came a spike in unemployment that resulted in those out of work seeking compensation.
 While the […]

-The Boeing Company on Tuesday announced that it has awarded a $50,000 grant to the Decatur City Schools Foundation for expanding Science, Technology, Engineering and Math (STEM) education throughout the North Alabama school system.
-According to a release, this initiative includes the expansion of the Greenpower USA electric race car program into the fourth through […]
+Boeing has awarded a $50,000 grant to the Decatur City Schools Foundation for expanding STEM education throughout the school system.

 An economic analysis done by two economists estimates that if the federally-mandated minimum wage were raised to $15 per hour, Alabama would lose 53,227 jobs over six years.
 Democratic presidential nominee Joe Biden’s campaign and the national Democratic Party have made the $15 an hour minimum wage a plank in their economic platform.
 As recently […]